Student Resources

 Software tools

-Several software tools for symbolic mathematics, linear algebra, the solution of differential equations, and modelling are available.
+Several software tools for symbolic mathematics, linear algebra, the solution of differential equations, and modeling are available.
 In addition to these resources, Computational Science students have access to state-of-the-art programs for scientific visualization, simulation, and graphics.